fivestars/aladdin-demo/docs/probes.md

 # Liveness and Readiness Probes

-Liveness and readiness probes are a way for Kubernetes to constantly monitor your application and performing restarts or holding off traffic as needed.
+Liveness and readiness probes are a way for Kubernetes to constantly monitor your application by performing restarts or holding off traffic as needed.
 From the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/):

 > The kubelet uses liveness probes to know when to restart a Container.
 For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
 Restarting a Container in such a state can help to make the application more available despite bugs.